 At Citizen Soldier Law, our attorneys have the experience necessary to protect your interests and help you achieve your goals in a divorce case.
 We have negotiations skills that prove advantageous in settlement negotiations, but we are ready to go to court to fight for your rights.
-Please contact our Madison, NJ office to schedule a consultation with a New Jersey divorce lawyer, and read on for an overview of the legal process.
+Please contact us to schedule a consultation with a New Jersey divorce lawyer, and read on for an overview of the legal process.

 Primary Issues in Divorce Proceedings

 Your unique circumstances will determine the specifics of the process, but divorcing spouses will likely face one or more of the three key issues in divorce:

 - Property Division: All assets acquired by the couple after the wedding date are subject to equitable distribution under New Jersey law.
 Note that this does not necessarily mean an equal, 50-50 split, as the point is to serve the interests of fairness in dividing property.
 You should also keep in mind that marital debts will also be divided up equitably.

 - Alimony: When appropriate, a court may grant spousal support to one party in divorce.
 Whether you are paying or receiving alimony, there are several factors that weigh into the amount, type, and duration.